 We have substantially less money than we need to develop our investigational drug compounds into commercially available drugs.
 It takes many years and potentially hundreds of millions of dollars to successfully develop a pre-clinical or early clinical compound into an approved and commercially marketed drug, and our efforts may not result in any marketed drugs.
-We may need additional funds or a partner to bring our most advanced investigational drug candidates, Qnexa and avanafil, to market, if ever.
+We may need additional funds or a partner to bring avanafil, or our most advanced investigational drug candidate, Qnexa, to market, if ever.